Secession in the United States: Abandoning the Articles of Confederation

-In late 1777 the Second Continental Congress approved the Articles of Confederation for ratification by the individual states.
+In late 1777, the Second Continental Congress, meeting in Philadelphia, approved the Articles of Confederation for ratification by the individual states.
 The Confederation government was administered de facto by the Congress under the provisions of the approved (final) draft of the Articles until they achieved ratification—and de jure status—in early 1781.
 In 1786 delegates of five states (the Annapolis Convention) called for a convention of delegates in Philadelphia to amend the Articles, which would require the unanimous consent of all thirteen states.

 The delegates to the Philadelphia Convention convened and deliberated from May to September 1787.
 Instead of pursuing their official charge they returned a draft (new) Constitution, proposed for constructing and administering a new federal—later also known as "national"—government.
 They further proposed that the draft Constitution not be submitted to the Congress (where it would require unanimous approval of the states); instead that it be presented directly to the states for ratification in special ratification conventions, and that approval by a minimum of nine state conventions would suffice to adopt the new Constitution and initiate the new federal government; and that only those states ratifying the Constitution would be included in the new government.
 (For a time, eleven of the original states operated under the Constitution without two non-ratifying states, Rhode Island and North Carolina.)
 In effect, the delegates proposed to abandon and replace the Articles of Confederation rather than amend them.

 Because the Articles had specified a "perpetual union", various arguments have been offered to explain the apparent contradiction (and presumed illegality) of abandoning one form of government and creating another that did not include the members of the original.
 One explanation was that the Articles of Confederation simply failed to protect the vital interests of the individual states.
 Necessity then, rather than legality, was the practical factor in abandoning the Articles.

 According to historian John Ferling, by 1786 the Union under the Articles was falling apart.
-James Madison of Virginia and Alexander Hamilton of New York—they who joined together to vigorously promote a new Constitution—urged that renewed stability of the Union government was critically needed to protect property and commerce.
-Both founders were strong advocates for a more powerful central government; they published The Federalist Papers to advocate their cause and became known as the federalists.
+James Madison of Virginia and Alexander Hamilton of New York—they who joined to vigorously promote a new Constitution—urged that renewed stability of the Union government was critically needed to protect property and commerce.
+Both founders were strong advocates for a more powerful central government; they published The Federalist Papers to advocate their cause and became known as the Federalists.
 (Because of his powerful advocacy Madison was later accorded the honorific "Father of the Constitution".)
 Ferling wrote: